SSSOC-CAN/laniakea/README.md

 package bar
 ```

-For effective work with teams, if a work on a go file is merged into the `main` branch, but future work remains to be completed, please add `TODO:<name> -` comments in areas where future work will be performed.
+For effective work with teams, work on a go file that is merged into the `main` branch, but has future work that remains to be completed, please add `TODO:<name> -` comments in areas where future work will be performed.
 For example:
 ```
 func sum(a, b int) int {
     // TODO:SSSOCPaulCote - Add error handling for invalid types